 There are 39 emergency call stations located throughout the building which may be used to report emergencies.
-Simply push in the red call button and there will be hands free communication between you and our Public Safety desk.
+Simply push the red call button, and hands free communication between you and our Public Safety desk will be established.

 Emergency Notification and Response